Broadford, Skye: Wildlife

 A variety of marine life can be seen in Broadford Bay including otters, seals and on very rare occasions orca whales.

 Birds that can sometimes be spotted at the bay include the whooper swan, brent goose, red-throated diver and the black-tailed godwit.

 Climate

 Broadford has an oceanic climate (Köppen: Cfb).
 The climate here is extremely wet, with over 2000 mm of rainfall a year on average.
 The nearest weather station to Broadford is located at Lusa, around 4 mi to the east.

 Economy

 As well as being the home port to numerous fishing vessels, Broadford is also a key service centre for southern Skye.
-Services include the Co-op supermarket combined with a 24-hour Gulf Oil garage, restaurants (including the Broadford Hotel, Harbour Restaurant, Claymore, Dunollie Hotel, Hebridean Hotel and Red Skye), and a youth hostel.
-The local hospital, the Mackinnon Memorial Hospital, has a small ward and casualty department.
+Services include the Co-op supermarket combined with a 24-hour Asda filling station, restaurants (including the Broadford Hotel, Harbour Restaurant, Claymore, Dunollie Hotel, Hebridean Hotel and Red Skye), and a youth hostel.
+The previous local hospital, the Mackinnon Memorial Hospital, was replaced with opening of the much larger Broadford Hospital in May 2022.